What Is The Effect Of A Catalyst On A Reaction

 Reaction Conditions

 Optimizing the reaction conditions can significantly enhance the performance of a catalyst.
-Temperature, pressure, and solvent can all affect the rate and selectivity of a catalytic reaction.
+Practically speaking, temperature, pressure, and solvent can all affect the rate and selectivity of a catalytic reaction.
 In general, increasing the temperature will increase the reaction rate, but it can also lead to unwanted side reactions or catalyst deactivation.
 Similarly, the choice of solvent can influence the solubility of the reactants and the catalyst, as well as the stability of the catalyst.

 Catalyst Recovery